miracuse/miracuse.github.io/docs/adventuring/combat/equipment.md

 >
 > **GM**: Oh.
 Yeah, then you don't take any damage.

-Equipment in _Miracuse_ is handled narratively.
+Most mundane equipment in _Miracuse_ is handled narratively.
 Meaning that Players don't manage individual items in an inventory, as would be the case for many other TTRPG's.

 The weapons and armor that a character carries around are part of how they're described.
 A Soldier might march in full metal armor with a massive sword on their back.
-Or they might wear a cloth uniform and carry a musket.
+Or they might wear a cloth uniform and carry a crossbow.
 Their health, defense, and other statistics aren't affected by the choice.

 That being said, choice of equipment has narrative effects.
 A character in metal armor isn't going to be bothered by biting insects.
 They will, however, have a much harder time swimming.

+---

 ### Weapons and Skills